dotkam.com stats

 fatal: The remote end hung up unexpectedly

-Here is the way to help out git / gitolite to understand which identity ( public key ) to use:
+Here is the way to help out git / gitolite to understand which identity ( key ) to use:

 $ vi ~/.ssh/config